Program and Activity Summary

 Land Use & Environmental Resources

-The commission is the area-wide water quality management planning agency for the region under contract with the Wisconsin Department of Natural Resources.
+The Commission is the area-wide water quality management planning agency for the region under contract with the Wisconsin Department of Natural Resources.
 The Commission engages in natural resources monitoring and inventories, ground and surface water quality and quantity management, planning point and non-point source pollution control, resource protection, and other environmental planning contained in the Dane County Water Quality Plan.
 Additional work is carried out in natural resource monitoring and screening work associated with FUDA Environmental Conditions Reports and related activities.

-The commission coordinates the needed resources to maintain an ongoing water quality monitoring program in partnership with the USGS.
+The Commission coordinates the needed resources to maintain an ongoing water quality monitoring program in partnership with the USGS.
 It also coordinates the needed resources to maintain a groundwater hydrologic model for the region in partnership with WGNHS.

 Transportation